Common Food Allergies

-In adults, the common food allergens causing severe allergic reactions tend to be peanuts, Tree-nuts such as Brazil nut, hazelnut and almond, Bony fish and Shellfish, followed by Tomatoes and various fruits such as apple, peach and cherry.
+In adults, the common food allergens causing severe allergic reactions tend to be peanuts, Tree-nuts such as Brazil nut, hazelnut and cashew nut, Bony fish and Shellfish, followed by berries and various fruits such as apple, peach and cherry.

 The natural history of food allergy

 The natural history of food allergy in adults is slightly different from that in children, who tend to rapidly outgrown their allergies.
+Food allergies tend to develop in early childhood and not as an adult.
+There are obviously exceptions to this rule.
 As a result food allergy is more common in children but most will outgrow it before the age of 10 years.
 Up to 6% of children suffer with true food allergy, while only 1-2% of adults have true IgE mediated food allergy.

 Certain foods are highly allergenic and allergy to them is unlikely to be outgrown – these are usually foods with heat resistant allergens.